heydarbadirli/hbcraft-contracts/finance/marketplace/ERC1155/README.md

 <img src="https://dl.dropboxusercontent.com/scl/fi/mpfwgnuo1f0go91jx0cvq/Frame-18.png?rlkey=7ie0ctwx8guk405k93u82ufus&st=bbz66m95&dl=0" alt="Rate Periods" clear="left" width="675" height="398"/>

+Nevertheless, it is also possible to disable the rate periods and just update the rate by calling following functions if needed:

 ---
 #### Access Control
 The contract implements an access control system with distinct roles.
 Functionalities are restricted based on access levels.
 The system ensures that access to the execution of functions are strictly regulated.